X Factor (Albanian TV series) season 2

 X Factor is an Albanian television music competition to find new singing talents.
 The second season began on 28 October 2012 on TV Klan.

-Based on the UK format, the competition consists of auditions, in front of producers and then the judges with a live audience; bootcamp; judges' houses and then the live finals.
+Based on the British format, the competition consists of auditions, in front of producers and then the judges with a live audience; bootcamp; judges' houses and then the live finals.
 Auditions for the show began in August and concluded in September 2011.
 The show is hosted by Albanian singer Alketa Vejsiu, while the judging panel consists of the biggest Albanian artists.
 Albanian famous writer, composer and TV presenter Pandi Laço, Albanian Macedonian pop singer Altuna Sejdiu, Soni Malaj and the Albanian superstar Alban Skënderaj.
 The season was won by Arilena Ara of the Girls category.

 Judges

 This year, Juliana Pasha and Vesa Luma were replaced by the new judges, Altuna Sejdiu and Soni Malaj.
 The reason that Pasha and Luma did not continue their mentoring job, was generally due to their music commitment.
 Altuna Sejdiu, the new judge, was a part of last year's X Factor auditions in Tirana, replacing Vesa Luma.
 After the withdrawal of Pasha and Luma, it was rumoured that Altuna Sejdiu will be a part of the show.
 Together with her, Kosovo-based Albanian singer, Eliza Hoxha was also rumoured to be a judge.
 However, a few days before the show aired, TV Klan held a press conference explaining the procedure and the new judges.
 Bojken Lako was also a guest-judge in the auditions.